stuij/gba-serial-adventures/README.md

 (I'm hedging my bets with this repo name.
 I'd want to add more serial setup tutorials.
 For example, I bought a bunch of Gameboy Advance wireless adaptors that I should do something with.
-It's just a GBA UART demo so far though.)
+So far it's all about the GBA UART mode.)

 # Gameboy Advance UART demo

 It turns out you don't need an Xboo, MBV2, Arduino, own microchip etc.. setup to communicate with a Gameboy Advance over the link port.
 A run-of-the-mill USB-to-UART cable will do fine.
 And as an interface program any old UART app will probably do as well.

-This setup can also be used to load multiboot programs.

-This is a tutorial and simple code example to test UART transfers with this setup.
-An option to load multiboot programs is included.

-This will work for Linux, Windows and will work for OSX as well.
+This projects includes a tutorial, a python shell to interact with the GBA, and simple code examples to test UART transfers with this setup.
+The code has been tested on Linux, Windows and will work for OSX as well.

+The examples include loading multiboot programs and uploading backgrounds and sprites on the fly to a running GBA.

+Under the covers we use a home-grown simple communication protocol between the shell and the GBA, Gbaser, that consists of a message type, a data length, a payload and a CRC checksum so we can reliably send data of different types.

+The UART specific code in this repo is available as a library to include in other projects.

 ![GBA UART demo](uart.jpeg?raw=true "See, it works.")